-Tennessee Achieves Top National Ranking In Efforts To Curb Sex Trafficking
+Tennessee Achieves Top National Ranking in Efforts To Curb Sex Trafficking

-NASHVILLE – Tennessee’s comprehensive efforts to address sex trafficking have again been ranked as best in the nation by a leading organization.
+Tennessee’s comprehensive efforts to address sex trafficking have again been ranked as the best in the nation by a leading organization.

 The collaborative efforts of several agencies on child and youth sex trafficking were highlighted this week during the release of the State Report Cards by Shared Hope International, an agency committed to bring healing and hope to those exploited and victimized by sex trafficking.
 The group lauded Tennessee for showing the most improvement over the past year, which moved the state into first place with a B+ score.
 The accomplishments can be credited to the extensive efforts of Governor Bill Lee’s administration and the Tennessee General Assembly to provide increased funding and support to the coordination of efforts to investigate and provide comprehensive services and resources to victims of sex trafficking.
 Agencies such as the Tennessee Department of Children’s Services, Tennessee Bureau of Investigation, the Tennessee District Attorney Generals Conference, various non-governmental organizations, and Child Advocacy Centers throughout the state partnered together with efforts to achieve the high score.